CS-537-Spring-2016/ROVER_18/ReadMe.txt

 CS-537 Swarm Rover Projecit

-We are making a scanner with following characteristics:
+We are making a harvester/ excavator with following characteristics:
 1)Wheels
 2)Harvestor
 3)Radar_Sensor